Code-Institute-Submissions/Laurenbrown-code-Project1/README.md

 * No errors were found when i put my CSS code through the CSS code validator.

 * The validators i used were https://validator.w3.org/nu/ and https://jigsaw.w3.org/css-validator/

-### Unfixed Bugs
-- There are some unfixed parts of the website for e.g the header on the Contact Us page is in a slightly of centered position in comparison with the rest of the website, i struggled to fiind out wht was causing the problem, as the code used on the Contact Us page is the same as the code used across the website.

 ## Deployment

 - This site was deployed using github pages. please find a live link the webisite below.